-The past several years have presented significant fiscal challenges for the state but Georgia's economy is beginning to see a slow and steady recovery.
-Any additional funding in the FY 2015 state budget will focus on specific growth in education and healthcare.
-State agencies have been asked to continue to be conservative by focusing available resources on the core roles of the state.
-The Commission, like most state agencies, was not permitted to request additional state funding in the FY 2015 general appropriations budget nor the amended budget for FY 2014.
-All agencies have been asked to maintain their current funding level for their agency.
+Georgia continues to experience increasingly strong economic growth during recent years, a trend that is expected to continue into future fiscal years.
+This continued economic growth is projected to meet mandatory growth obligations in education, healthcare and pensions while maintaining the current level of funding for other core state services.
+The Commission, like most state agencies, was not permitted to request additional state funding in the FY 2016 general appropriations budget nor the amended budget for FY 2015.
+Most agencies have been asked to maintain their current funding level for their agency.

-The current state appropriation is approximately 46% of GPB's annual budget.
-To meet expenditures, GPB must raise approximately \$16 million each year.
+The current state appropriation is approximately 45% of GPB's annual budget.
+To meet expenditures, GPB must raise approximately \$17 million each year.
 Our revenue generation from outside sources is critically important as state appropriations remain flat.
 GPB projects moderate increases in other sources of revenue to sustain its annual budget; however, any uncertainty in the economy could adversely affect fundraising efforts.